 “I tell my students to interview someone who’s in that career, take them to coffee or lunch, sit down with them for 30 minutes, and get all the information they can about what they do, where they work, what the culture is like,” Rios explained.
 “Sometimes we have things that come across our way and we’re like, ‘Yeah, that’d be really cool!’
 But then we talk to people and find out more about the nitty gritty, day to day stuff of the role, and we’re like, ‘Yeah, maybe that’s not great for me.’”

-Nick Wolf is the director of the Offices of Strengths and Vocation at PLNU.
+Nick Wolf is the director of Career Services at PLNU.
 He always emphasizes to his students the need to find mentors and get as close as possible to the desired career to see if it’s a good fit before committing.
 He gave an example related to nursing students.

 “There are two types of students who want to be nurses,” Wolf said.
 “Students who’ve always known they’ve wanted to be a nurse, and those who are just like, ‘It’s a good and high-paying job, or my parents want me to do it.’
 And so, some get into it and realize that they’ve never spent a day in a hospital.
 So I tell them, ‘Go sit in an emergency room for two hours and see what that’s like, and by just being in a hospital you may understand right then and there that this isn’t the place you want to be.’
 I always say, particularly the two career fields we don’t need more bad workers in is nursing and education.
 We don’t need more bad teachers and we don’t need more bad nurses.
 And so it’s really important that they figure that out earlier rather than later, in my opinion.”